 The device is supplied with 4 directional microphones located at the edges of the speakerphone.
 With a pick-up range of 10 feet, Calisto 7200 is a perfect fit for a medium square or round table.

 Overall, the microphones exhibit awesome quality and are very reliable.
-Together, they are able to catch voices coming from all directions.
-Even when speech is not directed at the microphones, they were able to pick it up.
+Together, they can catch voices coming from all directions.
+Even when the speech was not directed at the microphones, they could pick it up.

 Connectivity & Integration

 The Poly Calisto 7200 connects to other devices via either USB or Bluetooth.